 Responding to the crisis in Iraq

-- Support to authorities in crisis coordination
+- Support to federal, regional and local authorities in crisis coordination

 - Mine action to reach out to 100,000 displaced people and refugees in Kurdistan